guilhem/tentacool/README.md

 You can make use of [godeb](https://github.com/niemeyer/godeb) which set you up with the version of Go you want.
 (Tentacool is using >= 1.2)

 Build Tentacool with [gom](https://github.com/mattn/gom) or [gopm](https://github.com/gpmgo/gopm) with the given `Gomfile` and `.gopmfile`.

+An automatic of the executable from master branch can also be found [on drone.io](https://drone.io/github.com/optiflows/tentacool/files).

 ### Example with `gom`